zriyansh/signoz.io/docs/instrumentation/python.md

 | IN |	ingest.in.signoz.cloud:443 |
 | EU | ingest.eu.signoz.cloud:443 |

-Step 4.
+Step 5.
 Validate if your application is sending traces to SigNoz cloud by following the instructions [here](#validating-instrumentation-by-checking-for-traces).

+In case you encounter an issue where all applications do not get listed in the services section then please refer to the [troubleshooting section](#troubleshooting-your-signoz-installation).

 ---